loftytopping/PyBox/README.md

 Other dependecies used in the [Anaconda Python 3.6 environment](https://www.anaconda.com/download/#macos), or now included in existing Python packages, include:

-- [f2py](https://docs.scipy.org/doc/numpy-1.13.0/f2py/index.html), the Fortran to Python Interface Generator which is now included in the Numpy distribution.
+- [f2py](https://docs.scipy.org/doc/numpy-1.13.0/f2py/index.html), the Fortran to Python Interface Generator, which is now included in Numpy.

 - [Numba](https://numba.pydata.org) to generate optimized machine code using the LLVM compiler infrastructure at import time, runtime, or statically.
 As noted on the project website, the easiest way to install numba and get updates is by using the Anaconda Distribution:

 > conda install numba

 - [gfortran compiler with support for OpenMP](https://gcc.gnu.org/wiki/openmp) if you would like to exploit multicore capabilities of your system in the Python+Fortran model variants described below.
+All such variants are included in folders named 'f2py'.
 I have not yet tested PyBox using proprietary compilers.

 ## Folder Structure
 ============================

+Now we can discuss the directory layout of the current repository.

 ### Directory layout